JackMatusiewicz/TracerTalk/slides.md

 1. We'll create a 2d array of pixels.
 1. For each pixel:
-    11. Create a light ray that is perpendicular to the pixel, fire it into the scene
+    i.
+Create a light ray that is perpendicular to the pixel, fire it into the scene
-    11. Check if the pixel intersects with an object
+    i.
+Check if the pixel intersects with an object
-    11. If it does, colour the pixel with the shape's colour
+    i.
+If it does, colour the pixel with the shape's colour
-    11. If it does not intersect with an object, colour the pixel black
+    i.
+If it does not intersect with an object, colour the pixel black

 ---

 # Constructing our scene

+Our scene brings all of the pieces together.
-Our first scene will just consist of some objects and a view plane
+Contains our scene objects and a view plane.

+---

 ```f#
 type Scene = { Objects : SceneObject list; ViewPlane : ViewPlane }